Good Medicine - Medical School II

 I went to the nurses' station and handed Nurse Julie the chart, explained that Mr. Pearson was discharged, and asked her to copy his test results so they could be attached to the discharge instructions he'd be given.
 Once I finished, I joined Doctor Boyd and Doctor Taylor in the lounge.

 The rest of the morning was relatively quiet, and I assisted on a pair of cases and chased labs.
 The afternoon was busier, though there was only one real trauma case — a roofer who had fallen off a building.
-Fortunately, he’d landed in bushes and only had a broken leg plus scratches and contusions.
+Fortunately for him, he'd landed in bushes and only had a broken leg plus scratches and contusions.
 At 6:00pm, when my official shift ended, I called Elizaveta to let her know I was on the way home.

 June 18, 1987, McKinley, Ohio